1 Part Course |

 Employee Ownership Trusts - Tax Aspects and Other Issues

-Increasingly the Employee Ownership Trust (“EOT”) is seen as a tax efficient way of an owner exiting the company.
-But there are many conditions to be satisfied and pitfalls to be avoided.
+The Employee Ownership Trust (EOT) is increasingly becoming seen as a tax-efficient way for an owner to exit the company.
+Still, there are many conditions to be satisfied and pitfalls to be avoided.
 Learn how to navigate the rapids without hitting the rocks.

 A majestic view of the famous Millennium Bridge in London with people walking across it

-A half-day course presented in a virtual class from 9:00am to 1:00pm UK time
+A half-day EOT training presented in a virtual class from 9:00am to 1:00pm UK time

 • What are the potential exit routes for the owner and why might an EOT be appropriate?